Dolphinaric/dolphinaric_courses/Porting_Mer_on_ZedBoard.md

 Keep in mind that you should execute this step on your CentOs virtual machine.

 ##Building the linux kernel##
 Follow the instructions provided [here](http://fpgacpu.wordpress.com/2013/05/24/yet-another-guide-to-running-linaro-ubuntu-desktop-on-xilinx-zynq-on-the-zedboard/) in the respective part.
-Before you configure the kernel edit *arch/arm/configs/zynq_xcomm_adv7511_defconfig* and add this line at the beginning:
+Before you configure the kernel edit *arch/arm/configs/zynq_xcomm_adv7511_defconfig* and add these lines at the beginning:

+	CONFIG_AUTOFS4_FS=y
+	CONFIG_IPV6=y
 	CONFIG_CGROUPS=y
+	CONFIG_DEVTMPFS=y
+	CONFIG_FANOTIFY=y

-This will enable D-bus messages on your system and you will be able to use *systemctl* to manipulate running services.
+The third one will enable D-bus messages on your system and you will be able to use *systemctl* to manipulate running services.
+The others are for silencing some warnings or errors during booting process.

 ##Building devicetree.dtb##
 Follow the instructions provided [here](http://fpgacpu.wordpress.com/2013/05/24/yet-another-guide-to-running-linaro-ubuntu-desktop-on-xilinx-zynq-on-the-zedboard/) in the respective part.
 Add these lines to *arch/arm/boot/dts/zynq-zed-adv7511.dts*: